Denis Burke (Australian politician)

 Denis Gabriel Burke (born 22 September 1948) is a former Australian politician.
 A former Australian Army officer, he served as a Country Liberal Party member of the Northern Territory Legislative Assembly from 1994 to 2005.
 He spent two years as Chief Minister after succeeding Shane Stone, but oversaw the CLP's defeat at the 2001 election, ending 27 years of continuous CLP government in the Northern Territory.
 Burke later served as Opposition Leader from 2001 to 2003 before being toppled, but was re-elected as leader in 2005.
-He subsequently took the party to its largest-ever defeat at the 2005 election, culminating in the shock loss of his own seat.
+He subsequently took the party to defeat at the 2005 election, culminating in the shock loss of his own seat.

 Early life

 Burke was born in Townsville, Queensland, and entered the army as a national serviceman in 1969.
 In a 25-year career, he rose to become Commanding Officer of the Darwin-based 2nd Cavalry Regiment.
 His army career included overseas service with the United Nations Truce Supervision Organisation (UNTSO) peacekeeping in the Middle East in 1984–85 (in Beirut, Lebanon and the Sinai peninsula in Egypt).
-He was a graduate of the Army Command and Staff College and served as an Instructor in Tactics at the United States Armor School, Fort Knox, Kentucky.
+He was a graduate of the Army Command and Staff College and served as an instructor in tactics at the United States Armor School, Fort Knox, Kentucky.
 Upon return to Australia, he was selected to be the first Army Instructor at the Royal Australian Navy Staff College at HMAS Penguin.